 - Always stay enrolled in full-time courses

-- Contact ISO before you drop any courses
+- Contact ISSS before you drop any courses

 - Do not break any university rules or U.S. laws